MarcoRhayden/arkan-relay/README.md

 # Replace <path-to-vcpkg> with the folder where you cloned it
 setx PATH "%PATH%;<path-to-vcpkg>"

+# 4 - Set VCPKG_ROOT (same folder as above)
+setx VCPKG_ROOT "<path-to-vcpkg>"

-# ⚠️ Close and reopen your terminal for the new PATH to take effect
+# ⚠️ Close and reopen your terminal for the new PATH and VCPKG_ROOT to take effect

-# 4 Install dependencies (Manifest mode)
+# 5 - Install dependencies (Manifest mode)
 # At the project root (where vcpkg.json is located), run:
-vcpkg install --triplet x86-windows
+vcpkg install --triplet x86-windows --x-manifest-root=.
 ```

 ---